nklayman/vue-cli-plugin-electron-builder/docs/guide/guide.md

 - You can prefix an item in the `externals` array with `!` to prevent it being automatically marked as an external. (`!not-external`)

-- If you do not use native dependencies in your code, you can remove the `postinstall` script from your `package.json`.
+- If you do not use native dependencies in your code, you can remove the `postinstall` and `postuninstall` scripts from your `package.json`.
 Native modules may not work, but dependency install times will be faster.

 - Using a database such as MySQL or MongoDB requires extra configuration.
 See [Issue #76 (comment)](https://github.com/nklayman/vue-cli-plugin-electron-builder/issues/76#issuecomment-420060179) for more info.